 London Friend works with a wide range of organisations within the public and private sectors to help achieve our mission of improving the lives of LGB&T people.
-Our current and recent partners and funders include:
+Our current partners and funders include:

-- National LGB&T Partnership – London Friend is a founding member of the National LGB&T Partnership.
+- The National LGB&T Partnership – London Friend is a founding member of the National LGB&T Partnership.
 This enables those working within the LGB&T community to speak with one stronger voice to organisations such as the Department of Health, NHS England and Public Health England.
-Read more abput the Partnership here.
+Read more about the Partnership here.

 - The Central and North West London NHS Foundation Trust is one of the largest trusts in London and offers a wide range of health and social care services across 10 boroughs.
 We are partners in the Club Drug Clinic and provide a weekly satellite in the Mortimer Market Sexual Health Centre.